librenms/librenms/doc/Support/FAQ.md

 snmpd.conf](https://raw.githubusercontent.com/librenms/librenms/master/snmpd.conf.example)
 file.

+If you are behind a Proxy or thru a NAT'd ipaddress with an Nginx, you need to add this into your nginx.conf file inside the server statement:

+   location ~ ^\/.*\/([a-z_\-]+)\.php$   { try_files $uri $uri/ /$1.php?$query_string;     }

+   just before: " location /  { ... }"

+This works when some urls are like /device/.../.../graph.php and Nginx doesn't find graph.php on the specified path that URL states, since graph.php is in the html_root.
+Apache server works well with this concept since it allows concept called multiviews that Nginx doesn't has.
+This patch is a simple workaround this fact.
+We extract the last portion of the file that ends with ([a-z_\-]+).php, and try do open it as if it was at html_root with $1.
+Be warned that this workaround works only for files that include only characters : [a-z_\-], for now looks valid on this librenms version, so you may need to adapt to your needs.

 ## <a name="faq7"> How do I debug pages not loading correctly?</a>

 A debug system is in place which enables you to see the output from